mspnp/aks-jumpbox-imagebuilder/README.md

    export RESOURCE_GROUP_AIB=rg-imagebuilders
    ```

    Create the resource group, if not already existing.
-The location identified here does not matter.
+The location identified here will not matter.

    ```bash
    az group create $RESOURCE_GROUP_AIB --location centralus